xxwilliam/assignment-1/README.md

 <p>Skills required will need to be advanced in automotive, eg electrical and mechanical skills, like fitting parts to
 braking systemsn engine
-managment systems, (commputer in vehical).
-Knowledge in to late model vehicles that run a carboeretta or fuel injector systems, A cert 2 or higher in automotive electrical technoledge, A cert 2 or higher in automotive studies, commputer programming can take in between 25 to 40 weeks or longer.
+managment systems, (computer in vehical).
+Knowledge in to late model vehicles that run a carboeretta or fuel injector systems, A cert 2 or higher in automotive electrical technoledge, A cert 2 or higher in automotive studies, computer programing can take in between 25 to 40 weeks or longer.
 Experience in cloud computering and software engineering.I would use  Rasberry Pi Model B which has ARM Cortex processor, Wi-Fi, Bluetooth, 2 USB ports, 2 GB of RAM, with a SD card memory of 32 GB of memory.
 The program would be developed on MyGet which is cloud based, software company.  </p>

  <h3> The outcome</h3>